synsandacks/enarsi-study/vpn/vrf-lite.md

 ```
 interface loopback0
  ip vrf forwarding VRFEXAMPLE
 ```

 This flexibility extends beyond interface configuration.
-I won't go into details here, but you can configure routing protocols to participate in specific VRF's or on a shared router you could have multiple instances of a single routing protocol participating in specific VRFs.
+I won't go into details here, but you can configure routing protocols to participate in specific VRF's or on a shared router you could have multiple instances of a routing protocol participating in specific VRFs.

 ### Show Commands